Hobart coastal defences: Fort Direction and Pierson's Point

 Throughout the war, a 24-hour watch was maintained every day, and the site was usually manned by at least 15 Royal Australian Navy personnel.
-A record of every ship entering the Derwent River between 1940 and 1945 was kept.
+A record of every ship entering the River Derwent between 1940 and 1945 was kept.
 Between 1941 and 1944, both guns were regularly used for training exercises.
 Although never used in hostile action against enemy vessels, the guns were fired in anger once.
-A liberty ship entering the mouth of the Derwent River failed to obey instructions issued from the Naval Command on the hill above the fort, and one shell was accurately fired across her bow, which immediately resulted in the liberty ship hoving to.
+A liberty ship entering the mouth of the River Derwent failed to obey instructions issued from the Naval Command on the hill above the fort, and one shell was accurately fired across her bow, which immediately resulted in the liberty ship hoving to.

-On the opposite western shore of the Derwent River, another emplacement was constructed with one four-inch (102 mm) gun.
+On the opposite western shore of the River Derwent, another emplacement was constructed with one four-inch (102 mm) gun.
 However, several huts to house men were constructed at that location as well as a complicated tunnel and command structure.
 Local residents recall barbed wire still surrounding the site well after the war and the site's de-commissioning.
 Nearby Goat Bluff was also the location of further tunnel systems.

-The only enemy action to ever affect Hobart happened on 1 August 1942, when a submarine-launched Japanese spy plane flew from the submarine's mooring in Great Oyster Bay south along the east coast of Tasmania, before flying northward along the Derwent River surveying Hobart and then returning to its mother submarine.
+The only enemy action to ever affect Hobart happened on 1 August 1942, when a submarine-launched Japanese spy plane flew from the submarine's mooring in Great Oyster Bay south along the east coast of Tasmania, before flying northward along the River Derwent surveying Hobart and then returning to its mother submarine.
 Although both emplacements detected the flight, the plane was at too high an altitude to fire upon, and no aircraft were available to intercept it.
 After this event, two anti-aircraft guns were positioned on nearby hills, but the Japanese never returned to Tasmania again during the war.